proxima-one/mangrove-streaming-app/README.md

 ### parse-blocks

-Parses the mangrove's main contract
+Parses the mangrove's main contract.
+This parser is complex since custom callback can be executed after all offers in the order taken.
+This custom callback may also start new order in the same Mangrove contract, so we have to parse it recursively while preserving order

 #### Arguments
 ```json